bailey572/devops/02_cmWithAnsibleTerraform/docker/Notes.md

       - create
 ```

-Executes our playbook and verify the results with the following commands.
+Execute our playbook and verify the results with the following commands.

 ```bash
 ansible-playbook /etc/ansible/playbook.yaml